-www.cornwall.gov.uk/education-and-learning/schools-and-colleges/educationwelfare/elective-home-education/
+www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/

-The DSL/DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question and/or there allocated social worker if there is one in place.
+The DSL/DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question and/or there is an allocated social worker.

-KCSIE 2022 recommends where ever possible that a multi-agency meeting is convened with the parents to ensure the best interests of the child are being met.
+KCSIE 2023 recommends where ever possible that a multi-agency meeting is convened with the parents to ensure the best interests of the child are being met.